Flat light photography – how, when and why use it

 2. Look for light bouncing off objects

-Alternatively, if you come across a white wall with the sun shining on it, you’ve just found yourself a natural reflector.
+If you come across a white wall with the sun shining on it, you’ve just found yourself a natural reflector.
 It’s a perfect source of light for flat light outdoors.

 Stand with your back to the wall and your subject in front of you.
 The light reflecting off the wall will light them evenly and create the perfect flat light.

 I say perfect, but there’s just one thing to bear in mind – depending on how bright the sun is and how sensitive their eyes are to light, the white wall might be a bit bright.
-If it’s too bright they’ll screw up their eyes against the glare, which of course is not a good look for portrait photography!
+If it’s too bright they’ll screw up their eyes against the glare, which of course isn’t a good look for portrait photography!

 Best time of day for flat light outdoors